PRO-2684/jiu/README.md

 # ...More recipes
 ```

+When not found in the current directory, it will try to search upwards until a config file has been found, or the root directory has been reached.
+Then, it'll execute specified commands based on that directory.

 #### Description

 The `description` field is a string that describes the recipe or the entire configuration.
 It is optional, but it is a good practice to include it.
 The description will be displayed when listing recipes.
 To add some colors to the dull description, use ANSI escape codes like: